-The expenses incurred in several of the Group's research and development programmes have been reimbursed by IWT or the EU, as a government grant.
+The expenses incurred in several of the Group's research and development programs have been reimbursed by IWT or the EU, as a government grant.
 Contracts with IWT and the EU generally include a clause that defines the need for validation of the project results in order for the grant to be effectively earned.
 Should this validation not occur, IWT or the EU have the right to reclaim the funds previously granted.
-Thrombo Genics NV Group considers this as a remote possibility.
-Total amounts received in 2010 with respect to government grants from IWT amount to 671,720 euro (2009: 987,992 euro received from IWT and European Union).
+ThromboGenics NV Group considers this as a remote possibility.
+Total amounts received in 2011 with respect to government grants from IWT amount to 409,156 euro (2010: 671,720 euro received from IWT and European Union).